jnvipul/cars_identifier/README.md

 ```

 ## Training thought process

+Training code can be found in the notebook `trainer.ipynb`

 ### Transfer Learning
 I have used Transfer Learning with Resnet152 to train the model; training frozen layers as well.